yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

   updatedNumberScheduled: 2
   ```

 This definition file is extremely helpful.
 There are no volumes, or extra permissions granted to the pod which means no container escapes were attempted (more than likely).
 We can also see the image that is used `kubrnetesio/kube-controller:1.0.1`.
 At first glance it may look like a legitimate image, but kubrnetesio is a typo squat on kubernetes.
-We will dive deeper into this image later, for now lets continue to build out the timeline of events using the k8s api audit logs a bit more.
+We will dive deeper into this image later, for now let's continue to build out the timeline of events using the k8s api audit logs a bit more.

 ---

 ### Cleaning Up

 10 seconds after validating the daemonset was up the attacker begins to cleanup and harden the cluster from further attack.
 At `2022-10-23 12:39:40.748` a request was made to delete the clusterrolebinding for `cluster-system-anonymous`.
-This effectivly prevents anyone else from connecting to the cluster without authentication.
+This effectively prevents anyone else from connecting to the cluster without authentication.

 ![anondelete.png](images/anondelete.png "anondelete")